 Be aware though that you are not allowed to swim in the sea in front of Sokcho beach except from July 10th to August 31st.
 From what we read on the signs there are some strong currants in the sea and swimming can therefore be dangerous.
 They warn that if you do decide to go in the water you are fully responsible for everything that might happen.
 During the official swimming period there are lifeguards to ensure everyone’s safety which is why swimming is allowed then.

 FUN FACT: Maybe you noticed or maybe not, but in this post we called the sea in front of Sokcho the East Sea.
 That’s because that is the name that we read on every sign in Sokcho.
-Upon a quick research on the internet we found out that there is actually an ongoing dispute about the name of this particular sea between North and South Korea and Japan since 1992.
-In Japan the sea is called the Japanese Sea, which is also the name that has been known around most of the world.
+Upon a quick search on the internet we found out that there is actually an ongoing dispute about the name of this particular sea between North and South Korea and Japan since 1992.
+In Japan the sea is called the Japanese Sea, which is also the name that is known around most of the world.
 However North and South Korea refuse to recognize that name.
 They brought up several alternative names for this sea, the East Sea being one of them, however to this day Japan refused every one of their proposals.

 Eat Mansuk Dak Gangjeong on the beach during sunset!

 We thought this was rather interesting, but in the evening after dark, the whole beach is lit up by huge spots that you would typically expect at a sports field.
-It had its purpose though because in Korea during the summer it is dark way earlier than in Europe and like that the time spend sitting on the beach in the evenings can be prolonged.
+It had its purpose though because in Korea during the summer it is dark way earlier than in Europe and like that the time spent sitting on the beach in the evenings can be prolonged.

 Walk the Oeongchi Bada Hyangiro Trail

-What’s also interesting is that you will find some remnants of the Korean war alongside this path.
+You will find some remnants of the Korean war alongside this path.
 For instance on a small section you can still find the original barbed wire that South Korea put up to prevent the North Korean military from landing on their shores.
 From what we read (via Google Translate) on the signs alongside the path, a big part of the East coast of South Korea used to have fencing alongside its shores for that exact reason.

 When Korea was initially divided, Sokcho was actually a part of North Korea.
 It wasn’t until the Korean war, that the South Korean military took the city of Sokcho and ever since it has been a part of South Korea.
 Alongside this path you will find several signs, explaining a little more about the history!